min-nguyen/prob-fx/README.md

 — _Directly benchmarking Wasabaye_ —

 We provide a script for benchmarking below, but Wasabaye can also be directly benchmarked with `cabal run benchmarking-wasabaye` (corresponding to `benchmarking-wasabaye/Main.hs`).
-The examples programs used for benchmarking are found in `benchmarking-wasabaye/BenchmarkPrograms.hs`, and they are benchmarked them in `benchmarking-wasabaye/BenchmarkTests.hs`.
+The examples programs used for benchmarking are found in `benchmarking-wasabaye/BenchmarkPrograms.hs`, and they are benchmarked in `benchmarking-wasabaye/BenchmarkTests.hs`.

 — _Benchmarking with the script_ —